chrrasmussen/Mutable-Template/README.md

 Mutable Template uses a similar syntax as [Mustache](https://mustache.github.io).
 The input consist of key-values pairs of one of the following formats:

 - JSON
-- Form-encoded parameters
+- URL-encoded parameters
-- Shell environment variables
+- Command line parameters (making it easy to include shell environment variables)

 Advantages: